 Techy Christmas Gifts

-Update: I got a Fitbit Ionic a month or two ago and gave my Blaze to Joe.
+I got a Fitbit Ionic in 2018 and gave my Blaze to Joe.
 He loves the Blaze, having had an Alta before that.
-I love the Ionic even more because it has a fully customizable face and shows me all my stats at one time, plus the weather and about twelve other things.
+I loved the Ionic even more than the Blaze because it has a fully customizable face and showed me all my stats at one time, plus the weather and about twelve other things.
 So cool.
 If you spring for an Ionic for yourself, get this feminine band which is gorgeous and functional.
-I’m wearing it as I type.

 Wireless headphones for winter – It is no secret that I love these headphones.
 I’ve written about them before.
 I bought them in the fall for my walks, and they are still great.
 They stay in place, they reduce a lot of background noise, and they have great sound.